 - construction

 - endowments

 - awards to:

-- individuals
+- o individuals

-- o federal institutions
+- federal institutions

-- \circ $\;$ state humanities councils for general operating support $\;$
+o state humanities councils for general operating support

 1. Appropriate rate type

 The Office of Grant Management reviews negotiated indirect cost rate(s) to ensure the recipient applies the most appropriate rate.
 Many institutions negotiate multiple rates-for example, "research," "instruction," and "other sponsored activities."
 An institution's "research" rate is not the appropriate rate for inclusion in NEH project budgets, except in rare cases, since it is reserved for projects involving scientific research, not scholarly inquiry of the type most often supported by NEH.